miguel-fdz/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a simple implementation of grade-school classic “rock paper scissors”.
+This is a simple implementation of grade-school classic “rock, paper, scissors”.
+This initial version will only play from the browser (chrome DevTools) console, but I will revisit it and add a front end later on.